Voters declare Lubbock, Tex., a ‘sanctuary for the unborn’ in effort to ban abortions

 With a vote of 62 percent in favor and 38 percent against, Lubbock residents Saturday approved the legislation defining abortion at all stages of pregnancy “an act of murder” and allowing relatives of women who have the procedure to sue those involved.

-The city is among more than 20 municipalities that have enacted such a measure in the last two years.
+The city is among more than 20 municipalities that have enacted such a measure in the past two years.
 With a population of more than 250,000, it is the largest to do so — the majority of the “sanctuary cities” are small Texas towns — and the only one where the ordinance was passed by residents rather than elected officials.
 It is also the only city in the growing “sanctuary city for the unborn” movement that has an abortion provider operating within its jurisdiction.

 A Planned Parenthood clinic returned to Lubbock last year after its predecessor was forced to close in 2013 amid state budget cuts and strict regulations that were later struck down as unconstitutional.
 It began providing abortions last month, becoming the only place offering the service within about 300 miles.